-The books have already been awarded “Best Print Resource 2016” at the Music Teacher Awards for Excellence, but let’s see if they really live up to the hype…
+The books have already been awarded “Best Print Resource 2016” at the Music Teacher Awards for Excellence, so let’s see if they live up to the hype…

-Let me state from the outset that in my opinion, ‘Improve your Theory!’ is indeed an outstanding resource and a significant step-improvement compared to other music theory resources I have seen, whether in print or online.
+Let me state from the outset that in my opinion, ‘Improve your Theory!’ is indeed a great resource, and a significant step-improvement compared to most other music theory resources I have seen, whether in print or online.

 To understand why, we need to take a step back and consider the context in which it has been published.
 Let’s start by asking three important questions: